Skip to content

 67. Scribbr

-If you have at least a bachelor’s degree or higher, you can apply for an editing position for Scribbr.
+If you have at least a bachelor’s degree or higher, you can apply for an editing position at Scribbr.

 Book Editing Associates hires experienced copy editors and proofreaders for book genres like children’s stories, New Age, and paranormal romance.

-You have to pass a proofreading test and possess open availability.
+You need to pass a proofreading test and have open availability.

 69. WordsRU

-WordsRU requires editors to have two years of proofreading experience as well as hold an advanced degree.
+WordsRU requires editors to have two years of proofreading experience and hold an advanced degree.

 70. Gramlee